zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

 **POV Toolbar**

 Dimensions that are not displayed in columns or rows of a data grid are displayed on POV toolbar, which identifies a slice of the database for a grid.
-For default Ad Hoc grids, all database dimensions are displayed on the POV toolbar at the dimension level.
+For default ad hoc grids, all database dimensions are displayed on the POV toolbar at the dimension level.

 **Smart View Panel**